Trusts

 Schedule a Free Consultation

-If you would like help creating an estate plan tailored to your unique situation, or are looking for help updating your existing plan, please reach out to us to schedule a free consultation.
+Michael Merhar is a Gainesville wills, trusts, and estates attorney helping people throughout North Central Florida create tailored estate plans that preserve legacies and minimize headaches.
+If you would like help creating a personalized estate plan or updating your existing plan, please reach out to schedule a free consultation.